CLOSER-Cohorts/colectica-api/README.md

 See `example.ipynb` for a more complete example.

 ## API relationship graph
-Colectica Portal supports DDI LIfecycle, the graph below, represents the relationship between the many DDI ELements to enable retrieval of related elements, e.g. variables linked to a specific quesiton
+Colectica Portal supports DDI LIfecycle, the graph below, represents the relationship between the various DDI Elements to enable retrieval of related elements, e.g. variables linked to a specific quesiton

 ```mermaid
 graph LR